 What are you planning on doing next?

-Right now, my focus is on my daughter.
-She’s about to start high school, so my biggest priority is making sure she feels stable and safe so she can focus on school.
+Right now, my focus is on my daughter – my biggest priority is making sure she feels stable and safe so she can focus on school.
 I want to give my daughter the security I never had in high school.
-She’s interested in coding and developing games so we’ll see where that takes her, but I want her to focus on school right now.
+She’s interested in coding and developing games, so we’ll see where that takes her, but I want her to focus on school right now

 What's the one accomplishment that you're most proud of?

 I have to say my daughter, of course.
-She’s the best thing to happen to me.
+She’s the best thing to happen to me – being a parent is amazing.
 But I’m also really proud of the relationship I built with my daughter’s mother and stepdad.
-It took years of hard work, but I love that we’re able to provide my daughter with stability and be a family together.
+It took years of hard work for us to work out the best way to co-parent, but I love that we’re able to provide my daughter with stability and be a family together.

 What advice would you give your younger self?

 I would give no advice.
 If I changed any little bit of my journey, I wouldn’t be who I am today.
-I am the person I am because of all of the choices I made along the way - both good and bad.
+I am the person I am because of all the choices I made along the way – both good and bad.
+I think the biggest advantage I have is my outlook on life.
+I have worked hard to get past the obstacles in my path and build a life I’m really proud of.